We work hard to ensure every detail is in place so that each camper has the time of their life... every single summer.

 Over time, if Public Health permits it and if our bubble remains secure, we hope to expand the size of our cohorts to include more campers.

 7. OUTDOOR PROGRAMMING, SOCIAL DISTANCING & MASKING

 This summer, we'll be moving as much programming outdoors as possible.
-When in their own tent or doing activities outside with their pod, campers will not need to wear a mask or socially distance.
+When in their own tent or doing activities outside with their cohorts, campers will not need to wear a mask or socially distance.

-Campers in different pods will still be able to hang out, as long as they maintain six feet of distance between them.
+Campers in different cohorts will still be able to hang out, as long as they maintain six feet of distance between them.
 Campers will need to wear a mask when social distancing isn't possible and when using shared indoor spaces.

 8. PERSONAL HYGIENE & SANITIZATION